 The shrine provides both tourists and seekers an enchanting spiritual adventure.
 The lush natural setting of Shrine Island is likewise beyond compare.
 A wooded path encircles the chapel, adorned with fourteen powerful, hand-carved stations of the cross, each set within a pillar of beach stone.
 While on the mainland, visitors may traverse the Merciful Prayer Labyrinth.
 Colorful flowers, fauna, and deep spiritual wonders abound for those who think, as I did, that only bad weather, glaciers and hungry polar bears await the arctic tourist.

 Excluding orb photos, all shrine site photos (and some text) are borrowed from the shrine’s website, Shrineofsainttherese.org.
-For those interested in a hosting a quiet spiritual retreat, wedding, or for folks who just happen to be headed to Juneau, I insist you visit this sacred paradise.
-While you are there, I am certain that St. Thérèse will grace you with her personalized blessings of pure love!
+For those interested in a hosting a quiet spiritual retreat, wedding, or for folks who just happen to be headed to Juneau, I insist that you visit this sacred island paradise.
+While you are there, I am certain that St. Thérèse will grace you with many personalized blessings of love!